 We’re all familiar with the “glass ceiling,” a phrase coined in 1978 by Marilyn Loden to describe the invisible ceiling women face as they climb the corporate ladder.
 And we know it’s far worse when we speak about women of color.

 For Asian professionals specifically, author Jane Hyun coined the term “bamboo ceiling” in her 2005 book, Breaking the Bamboo Ceiling: Career Strategies for Asians, to describe the racial biases that prevent qualified Asian people from breaking into leadership roles.
 Despite 54% of Asian people holding at least a bachelor’s degree, which is higher than any other racial group, Asian people are disproportionately underrepresented in management positions.
-In fact, a recent analysis from USA TODAY found that when looking at S&P 100 companies, 1 in every 96 Asian men and 1 in every 124 Asian women hold a top job, compared to 1 in every 45 White men and 1 in every 60 White women.
+In fact, an analysis from USA TODAY found that when looking at S&P 100 companies, 1 in every 96 Asian men and 1 in every 124 Asian women hold a top job, compared to 1 in every 45 White men and 1 in every 60 White women.

 Why Stereotypes for API Women Get Worse as They Climb